 - Programming structures: How programming languages and data are structured.

-- Statistics: In depth study of the applications of statistics.
+- Statistics: In-depth study of the applications of statistics.

 - Programming in statistics: An introduction to and elaboration on the programming languages frequently used in statistical analysis.
 For example, Python, R, and MATLAB.

 Once the student has progressed to their third and fourth years, their coursework will become more focused and specialized.
 It is at this point that the student will have more leeway in what they choose to study.
-As mentioned before, tech is a very broad field and encompasses many areas of study.
-These career track focuses could be one of the following.

-- Machine Learning: Perhaps one of the more exciting subfields, this branch of AI focuses on software applications that can make predictions and adapt in real time without needing to be actively programmed to do so.
+- Machine Learning: Perhaps one of the more exciting subfields, this branch of AI focuses on software applications that can make predictions and adapt in real-time without needing to be actively programmed to do so.

 - Statistics: Although an older field in and of itself, modern statistics requires tech in one form or another.
 There are broad applications of statistics ranging from actuarial (insurance) to financial.